 "We believe that Israel has a right to defend itself, and they'll make their own decisions about the tactics that they use in that regard."

 Obama has also spoken by telephone with Egyptian President Mohamed Morsi and Turkey's Prime Minister Tayyip Erdogan.
-Washington has urged both leaders to press Hamas to stop firing rockets into Israel.

 "They have the ability to play a constructive role in engaging Hamas and encouraging a process of de-escalation," Rhodes said.